-ANSI's Essential Requirements specify that the process for standards development must be a collaborative, balanced, and consensus-based approval process.
+ANSI's Essential Requirements and CRRC's procedures specify that the process for standards development must be a collaborative, balanced, and consensus-based approval process.
 As such, every few years the standard must go through a public review process.
 As part of this process, consensus must be reached by representatives from materially-affected and interested parties.
 ANSI/CRRC S100 (2016) was developed with input from the public and the CRRC Consensus Body, a balanced group representing diverse interests, ensuring that all aspects of the standard are considered.

 ANSI/CRRC S100 covers test specimen preparation and test methods for measuring the initial and aged radiative properties of roofing products.
 ANSI/CRRC S100 is referenced by building codes and rating programs worldwide in order to measure the initial and aged solar reflectance and thermal emittance of roofing products.

 Next Update of ANSI/CRRC S100: 2018-2020 Public Review Process

 The CRRC is seeking members for its Consensus Body for the 2018-2020 public review of ANSI/CRRC S100.
 Per the CRRC’s policy on committee balance, we are seeking applicants who represent the following Interest Categories: